Open-UAV/openuav-ros-px4-tensorflow/README.md

 -tensorflow <br />

 ## To build:
-run: sudo nvidia-docker build --no-cache=true -t openuav-gz-tf -f Dockerfile.devel-gpu .
+run: sudo nvidia-docker build --no-cache=true -t openuav-gz-tf -f Dockerfile.devel-gpu
+Note: this will take a while to setup (~45min)

 Once running you must do the following steps:
 1. Build again.
 Note px4 will hang (a bug) so give it a couple seconds then end it <br />
   cd ~/catkin_ws/ && catkin build
 2. Rerun bashrc.
 When logging in bashrc is not automatically run so make sure to run it each time you log in<br />
   source ~/.bashrc

 ## To run with ansible:<br />
   add "localhost ansible_connection=local" to /etc/ansible/hosts file<br />